trapier/cldemo-automation-ansible/README.md

 =======================
 This demo demonstrates how to write a playbook using Ansible to configure switches running Cumulus Linux and servers running Ubuntu.
 This playbook configures a CLOS topology running BGP numbered in the fabric with Layer 2 bridges to the hosts, and installs a webserver on one of the hosts to serve as a Hello World example.
 When the demo runs successfully, any server on the network should be able to access the webserver via the BGP routes established over the fabric.

-This demo is written for the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology and applies the reference BGP numbered configuration from [cldemo-config-routing](https://github.com/cumulusnetworks/cldemo-config-routing).
+This demo is written for the [cldemo-vagrant](https://github.com/cumulusnetworks/cldemo-vagrant) reference topology and applies the reference BGP unnumbered configuration from [cldemo-config-routing](https://github.com/cumulusnetworks/cldemo-config-routing).

 Quickstart: Run the demo